Skip to main content

 On the other hand, the red line represents the second item with a comparatively high uncertainty.
 The sales will most likely be 200 units, but they might also fall within a wider range than the first item, between 75 and 325 units.

 The confidence factor for each item is set to 90.
 The shaded area under each of the red and blue lines is 90% of the total area underneath the line.
-The right hand side of the blue shaded area is at the value 210 and of the red shaded area at 240.
+The right-hand side of the blue shaded area is at the value 210 and of the red shaded area at 240.
 Revisiting the items above, that’s exactly what the safety stock is for each of those items.

-If the confidence factor were to be changed to 99, the blue shaded area would move far to around 275 units so that with 99% certainty, the expected sales will be up to a maximum of 275.
-In that case, the forecasted sales would be 200 units and safety stock would be 75 units.
+If the confidence factor were to be changed to 99, the blue shaded area would move far to around 275 units so that with 99% certainty, the expected sales would be up to a maximum of 275.
+In that case, the forecasted sales would be 200 units and the safety stock would be 75 units.

 If the confidence factor were to be set at 50, the right side of the blue shaded area would fall exactly on the forecasted sales of 200, so there would be 0 safety stock.
-This is ideal for products that have no uncertainty in their demand, for example, made to order items.
+This is ideal for products that have no uncertainty in their demand, for example, made-to-order items.

 Min stock and safety stock